mozilla-services/server-syncstorage/deployment/README.rst

 ~~~~~~~~~~~~~~~~~~~

 Create a new RDS DB instance with appropriate storage.
 Create a default user
-of "sync2" and see ./scripts/setup_webhead.sh for the corresponding password.
+of "syncstorage" and see ./scripts/setup_webhead.sh for the corresponding
-Place the instance in the "sync2-sg-db" security group.
+password.
+Place the instance in the "syncstorage-sg-db" security group.

 Grab the DNS name for the new instance, and put it in the files under ./puppet/
 at the appropriate location.
 Then push the config change out to all the